Introduction to interaction design in gov

 User need is discovered

 User needs are uncovered by user research, or other sources of evidence.
-Sometimes business requirements are introduced by the internal team too.
+Business requirements will be introduced by the internal team too.
 Make sure business requirements meet user needs. -

 Understand the need

-Read the user research, talk to the user researchers and subject matter experts.
+Read any previous user research, talk to the user researchers and subject matter experts.
 Understand why this thing needs to be added. -

 Has this been solved before?